tailor-cms/xt/docs/global-components.md

 # Global Components

-The following Vue components are globally registered and available in all authoring components (Edit, TopToolbar, SideToolbar) without importing them.
+The following Vue components are globally registered and available without importing them.

+Each runtime (edit and display) registers its own set of global components.
-Both the CEK edit runtime and Tailor CMS register these components under the same names but with different implementations.
-The CEK runtime provides mock versions for local development (e.g. `TailorEmbeddedContainer` renders example elements, `TailorAssetInput` uploads to the local dev server).
-In production, Tailor CMS replaces them with its own implementations that connect to the real storage, element registry, and other platform services.
-The API (props and events) is the same in both environments.
+In the CEK, these are mock implementations for local development (e.g.
+`TailorEmbeddedContainer` renders example elements, `TailorAssetInput` uploads to the local dev server).
+In production, the host application (Tailor CMS for authoring, the LMS for display) registers its own implementations that connect to the real storage, element registry, and other platform services.
+The API (props and events) is the same across environments.

+## Edit Runtime

+Registered by the CEK edit runtime and Tailor CMS.
+Available in Edit, TopToolbar, and SideToolbar components.

-## TailorAssetInput
+### TailorAssetInput

 Asset input component for file upload and URL input.
 Handles file upload via `$storageService`, URL validation, and edit/save/cancel state internally.